keu/docs/astro/api-keys.md

 - A Deployment API key ID and secret are valid indefinitely and can be used to access Deployments without manual authentication.
 - Deployment API keys are deleted permanently if their corresponding Deployment is deleted.
+- A Deployment API key is not tied to the user that creates it.
+If the user that creates the API key is removed from the Workspace or their permissions change, the API key does not lose access to the Deployment and is not affected.
+- Any user or service with access to an API key and secret can access the corresponding Deployment.
+The only way to delete this access is to [delete the API key](api-keys.md#delete-an-api-key) or [delete the Deployment](configure-deployment-resources.md#delete-a-deployment).

 ## Create an API key